Before applying, please read what we do and don’t fund, so you can make sure you and your project is a match for us.

 - Established organizations or corporations with any paid staff.

-- Projects that have established funding sources.
+- Projects that have well-established funding sources.

 - Scholarships, training fees or travel fees for one person to attend a training.